Food Branding: The Secret Ingredient to Culinary Success

 Transparency and Traceability: Meeting the Demand for Knowledge

 People want to know more about what they eat and how it’s produced nowadays than ever before.
-In future years, QR codes that link to detailed product descriptions may become an industry norm along with blockchain supply chain transparency solutions, among other things.
+In future years, QR codes that link to detailed product descriptions may become an industry standard, alongside blockchain supply chain transparency solutions and smarter food distribution management systems that track freshness, safety, and sourcing at every stage.

 Cooking Up Your Food Brand: Tips for Entrepreneurs